Return to Bethel

 These are the descendants of Esau, the ancestor of the Edomites, in the hill country of Seir:

-These were the names of Esau’s sons: Eliphaz, the son of Esau’s wife Adah, and Reuel, the son of Esau’s wife Basemath.
+These were the names of Esau’s sons: Eliphaz, son of Esau’s wife Adah, and Reuel, son of Esau’s wife Basemath.

 The sons of Eliphaz were Teman, Omar, Zepho, Gatam, and Kenaz.
 Esau’s son Eliphaz also had a concubine named Timna, who gave birth to Amalek.
 These were the grandsons of Esau’s wife Adah.